OceanographyforEveryone/OpenCTD/README.md

 Don't forget to reflash the [OpenCTD software](https://github.com/OceanographyforEveryone/OpenCTD/tree/master/OpenCTD_qDuino) to the Qduino Mini after calibration is done.
 Conductivity should be recalibrated at least once per year.

 Converting conductivity to PSU is a complex equation that is temperature dependent.
 This [UNESCO paper](http://unesdoc.unesco.org/images/0005/000598/059832eb.pdf) outlines the basic equations.
 We are working on an Excel template that will perform those conversions for you.
+The [OpenCTD_DataConversion_Template](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Data_Processing/OpenCTD_DataConversion_Template.xlsx) will take raw data from the OpenCTD and make these conversions for you.

 ### 7.0 Your first cast.

 This is the fun part.

-For shallow deployments, the Oatey cap will keep water out.
-For deeper deployments, pressure compensate the housing with minieral oil or similarly no-conductive fluid.
-Fill to a few centimeters below the top.
+For shallow deployments (<100 m), the test cap will keep water out.
+For deeper deployments (<100 m), pressure compensate the housing with mineral oil or similarly no-conductive fluid.

+**No Mineral Oil:** Ensure that the inside surface of the PVC pipe is clean and free of debris.
+Hairs can be particularly difficult to see.
+Seat the test cap onto the housing and tighten the wingnut.
+Wingnut should be as tigh as possible without tool assistance and the cap should not move or turn.

+**Mineral Oil:** Fill to a few centimeters below the top.
 There may be some spillover to avoid bubbles in the housing.
 Turn on the CTD.
-Gently lower the Oatey cap down and screw it into place.
+Gently lower the test cap down and screw it into place.
 It should be tight enought that it cannot be removed without unscrewing.
 Your CTD is now sealed and logging.
 Wipe down any spilled oil.
-These [microfiber cloths from Amazon](http://amzn.to/1RLdKZd) do a great job of sopping up small amounts of mineral oil.
+These [microfiber cloths from Amazon](http://amzn.to/2xAVyjg) do a great job of sopping up small amounts of mineral oil.

 Your OpenCTD is now ready to take the plunge!
 Gently lower into the water and descend no more than 1 meter per second.
 The slower the better.
 For the first cast, descend to 5 meters, then recover and check that no leakage has occured.
 With mineral oil, it will be very clear if the device is leaking.
 Once it passes the first soak test, you're ready to go forth and collect ocean data.